Hồ dynasty: Foreign diplomacy

 Stable relations with the Ming dynasty were Hồ Quý Ly's foremost concern.
 Unfortunately, this matter proved impossible for the Hồ to pursue by that time of civil unrest.
 The descendants of the deposed Trần dynasty had begun agitating against the "usurper" Hồ Quý Ly.
 This internal disquiet kept the country in chaos and allowed an opportunity for the Ming to conquer Đại Việt with the help of the Trần sympathizers.

-In May 1403, Hồ Quý Ly's requested the recognition of his son from the Ming court on the account that the Trần lineage had died out and that his son was a imperial nephew.
+In May 1403, Hồ Quý Ly's requested the recognition of his son from the Ming court on the account that the Trần lineage had died out and that his son was an imperial nephew.
 Unaware of Hồ's coup, the Yongle Emperor granted him this request.

 In October 1404, a Trần Thiên Bính (陳添平) arrived at the Ming court in Nanjing, claiming to be a Trần prince, and appealed to the Yongle Emperor to press his claim to the throne.
 However, in the 1395 Ancestral injunctions, the Yongle Emperor's father, the Hongwu Emperor, specifically ordered that China should never attack Annam – the Yongle Emperor thus took no action until early 1405, when a Vietnamese envoy confirmed the pretender's story, whereupon he issued an edict reprimanding Hồ Quý Ly and demanding that the Trần be restored.

 Hồ Quý Ly had doubts about the pretender's claims, but nevertheless agreed to receive the pretender as king.
 Thus, Trần Thiên Bính was escorted back by a military convoy, accompanied by a Ming ambassador.
 However, on 4 April 1406, as the party crossed the border into Lạng Sơn, Hồ's forces ambushed them and killed both the prince and the Ming ambassador.
 Hồ also begun harassing the southern border of the Ming.